jhanley634/testing-tools/problem/text/automated_tests/testing.md

 to consume a dataset that is forever frozen in time, a 2010 snapshot.
 But as new residents move in, the test will need a succession of updates.
-Hence the `.assertGreater()` used above, which is weaker than verifing correct pop (how would it even do that?) but stronger than accepting answers like there is "one" or "one thousand" residents.
+Hence the `.assertGreater()` used above, which is weaker than verifying correct pop (how would it even do that?) but stronger than accepting answers like there is "one" or "one thousand" residents.
 Keep business logic out of tests,